clubcapra/capra_web_ui/README.md

 The build is minified and the filenames include the hashes.

-Also builds an electron app installer for linux in windows in the folder `/dist`.
+Also builds an electron app installer for linux and windows in the folder `/dist`.

 #### `npm run eject`